k3jph/corona/_posts/2015-09-23-bsd-family-tree-reposted.md

 Also, it turns out the footnote didn't say what I remembered it saying.
 So what I needed it to say was,

-> NeXTSTEP is capitalized, variable, as NeXTstep, NeXTStep, NEXTSTEP, and even OpenStep.
+> NeXTSTEP is capitalized, variably, as NeXTstep, NeXTStep, NEXTSTEP, and even OpenStep.

 Well, I am sure I told that joke somewhere before.